DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 TestCafe is a JavaScript framework.
 But you don’t need to be a JavaScript guru to write TestCafe tests.
 The core components of our API are intuitive and only require a basic knowledge of the language.

-## A first class citizen of the Node.js ecosystem
+## A first-class citizen in the Node.js ecosystem

 If you want to take your testing experience to the next level, you can always integrate additional JavaScript libraries and preprocessors into TestCafe tests.